Toxic Workplace Checklist

 5. Stagnation Instead of Growth:

-A workplace that doesn’t prioritize the growth of its employees exhibits a short-sighted vision.
-By denying opportunities for learning, skill enhancement, or upward mobility, organizations not only stifle individual aspirations but also risk becoming obsolete in an ever-evolving market.
+A workplace that doesn’t prioritise the growth of its employees exhibits a short-sighted vision.
+By denying opportunities for learning, skill enhancement, or upward mobility, organisations not only stifle individual aspirations but also risk becoming obsolete in an ever-evolving market.
 Investing in employee growth is a mutual benefit, leading to increased loyalty, better job performance, and overall company advancement.

 7. Employee Well-being Isn't a Priority:

-Modern workplaces recognize that employee well-being directly impacts productivity, creativity, and loyalty.
-When mental, emotional, and physical health concerns are brushed under the rug or met with indifference, it’s a glaring sign of an organization that values output over the human element.
+Modern workplaces recognise that employee well-being directly impacts productivity, creativity, and loyalty.
+When mental, emotional, and physical health concerns are brushed under the rug or met with indifference, it’s a glaring sign of an organisation that values output over the human element.
 Creating supportive structures for employee welfare should be paramount in any forward-thinking establishment.

 8. Exclusion Over Inclusion: